pxc/gitbook/text/50_Git_References_updateref/0_ Git_References_updateref.markdown

 to just using the name of that repository.
 So, for example, "origin" is usually a shortcut for the HEAD branch in the repository "origin".

-For the complete list of paths which git checks for references, and the order it uses to decide which to choose when there are multiple references with the same shorthand name, see the "SPECIFYING REVISIONS" section of linkgit:git-rev-parse[1].
+For the complete list of paths which Git checks for references, and the order it uses to decide which to choose when there are multiple references with the same shorthand name, see the "SPECIFYING REVISIONS" section of linkgit:git-rev-parse[1].